rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.7.1.txt

 -------
 bug fixes
 - consistent-hash-exchange mis-routed messages when handling multiple exchanges
-- some tests and Erlang patches depended upon functions not in the latest Erlang release

 management plugin
 -----------------
 bug fixes
-- management plug-in could crash if it had limited permissions
+- management plug-in could fail to start if there were strange permissions in /proc
 - overview could sometimes crash when another node starts up or shuts down
-- statistics could be lost when nodes failed
+- statistics database could be lost when nodes were restarted
 - shovels were not displayed if they were in an undefined state
-- slave synchronisation could sometimes be misrepresented on the management interface
+- slave synchronisation could sometimes be misrepresented on the management UI
 - encoding of underscore in URL properties was incomplete
 - management interface could break if there were html syntax characters in names
+- broker could fail to start if clients attempt to connect before the management plugin is fully started

 enhancements
-- rate of change of queue lengths has been added to the management user interface
+- rate of change of queue lengths added to the management API and UI
-- minor improvements to shovel information formatting
+- improvements to shovel information formatting

 auth-backend-ldap plugin
 ------------------------
+bug fixes
+- made compatible with Erlang R15B
 enhancements
 - accept a broader class of group objects on in_group filter

 STOMP adapter
 -------------
 bug fixes
+- made compatible with Erlang R15B
 - temporary reply-to queues were not re-usable
 - duplicate headers were generated in some MESSAGE frames
-- functions were used not in the latest Erlang release

 build and packaging
 -------------------
 bug fixes
-- rabbitmq-server Mac OSx portfile was incorrectly built
+- rabbitmq-server Mac OS X portfile was incorrectly built
 - maven bundle for Java client was not published to maven central